yeekom/VoRalra/README.md

 <details>
   <summary>Expand</summary>

-- **The extension is unable to show the hidden games of groups if you use [RoSeal](https://chromewebstore.google.com/detail/roseal-augmented-roblox-e/hfjngafpndganmdggnapblamgbfjhnof?hl=en) with the "Seamless navigation of communities" setting on.**
+- **The hidden games of groups bugs out a bit if you use [RoSeal](https://chromewebstore.google.com/detail/roseal-augmented-roblox-e/hfjngafpndganmdggnapblamgbfjhnof?hl=en) with the "Seamless navigation of communities" setting on.**

 - **Some servers might not show like France (Might actually be cuz Roblox either change the servers ip or stopped running them)**

 - **If you are located in the US the Best Ping button wont work.
 Dw there is a warning if you press it just in case**
 </details>